Firkintun/firkintun.com/wp-content/plugins/mailchimp-for-wp/readme.txt

 **Plugin Features**

-* Show sign-up forms in your posts, pages and widgets by using a simple shortcode `[mc4wp-form]`
+* Create a highly customizable sign-up form and show it in your posts, pages and widgets by using a simple shortcode `[mc4wp-form]`
-* Adds a "sign-up to our newsletter" checkbox to ANY form, including your comment and registration forms.
+* Add a "sign-up to our newsletter" checkbox to ANY form you like, like your comment form.
+* Built-in integration with [BuddyPress](http://buddypress.org/) and WordPress MultiSite registration forms, [bbPress](http://bbpress.org/) new topic and new reply forms and [Contact Form 7](http://contactform7.com/) forms.
+You can add sign-up checkboxes to these forms with 1 simple click.
+* Create sign-up forms in an easy but higly customizable way.
 * SPAM protection, no "fake" subscribers will be added to your lists.
-* Create and manage sign-up forms in an easy way.
-No field limit!
-* Uses the MailChimp API, blazingly fast and reliable.
+* Uses the MailChimp API, superfast and reliable.
+Also, visitors never have to leave your website to subscribe.
 * Configuring is easy, all you need is your MailChimp API key.
-* Compatible with [BuddyPress](http://buddypress.org/) and WordPress MultiSite registration forms.
-* Compatible with [bbPress](http://bbpress.org/), add a newsletter checkbox to the new topic and new reply forms.
-* Compatible with [Contact Form 7](http://contactform7.com/), you can use `[mc4wp_checkbox]` inside your CF7 forms.

-**Premium Features**
+**Premium Plugin Features**

+* Form CSS designer, design beautiful sign-up forms from your admin panel.
+Absolutely no CSS knowledge required.
-* AJAX sign-up forms, so the page doesn't have to reload when clicking submit.
+* AJAX powered sign-up forms, so the page doesn't have to reload after submitting.
-* Multiple sign-up forms for multiple lists
+* Multiple sign-up forms, for multiple lists.
-* Field presets for all your list's merge tags which makes it extremely easy to create sign-up forms.
-* Subscribers log, keep track of all sign-ups
+* All MailChimp list fields or interest groupings can be added to your forms using the field wizard.
-* Statistical charts, gain valuable insights when and how your visitors subscribed.
+* Reports.
+Gain insights in when, where and how your visitors subscribe with the subscribers log and beautiful statistical charts.
 * Built-in integration with [WooCommerce](http://www.woocommerce.com/) and [Easy Digital Downloads](https://easydigitaldownloads.com?ref=2123) for adding sign-up checkboxes to your checkout forms.
 * Premium support

 [Upgrade to MailChimp for WordPress Pro now >>](http://dannyvankooten.com/wordpress-plugins/mailchimp-for-wordpress/)

 = MailChimp Sign-Up Form =
 The plugin comes with an easy to way to build sign-up forms for your MailChimp lists.
-Add as many fields as you like and customize labels, placeholders, initial value's etc. in a simple way.
+Add as many fields as you like and customize labels, placeholders, initial values etcetera in a simple way.
+Visitors never have to leave your website to subscribe to your MailChimp lists.
+Big plus!

 Use the `[mc4wp-form]` shortcode to show a sign-up form in your posts, pages or text widgets.